hinchley2018/hinchley2018/README.md

 ## Hi there 👋

 ## About me
 - 🔭 I’m currently working on .NET APIs at work and teaching the next generation of full-stack devs in my evenings.
-I'm also building video games at night until about 1 AM ET.
 - 🌱 I’m currently learning how to teach others and help them get started in development.
 - 📖 I'm reading: [12 Rules for Life](https://www.amazon.com/12-Rules-Life-Antidote-Chaos/dp/0345816021), [DevOps HandBook](https://www.amazon.com/DevOps-Handbook-World-Class-Reliability-Organizations/dp/1942788002)
 - 🤔 I’m looking for help with: finding an open-source project to give back to community!